virtualmin/virtualmin.com/content/docs/Plugins/wp-workbench.md

 {{< alert primary exclamation "" "Access to WP Workbench for virtual server owners is only available if the master administrator has granted them permission to manage web apps." >}}

-## WP Workbench Manager
+## Bulk-site management

-WP Workbench Manager provides a centralized interface to manage multiple WordPress sites, whether they are on the local server or remote systems.
+WP Workbench Manager lets you manage multiple WordPress sites in one place, across local and remote servers.

 * **Centralized control**: Manage multiple WordPress sites from one interface
 * **Speed**: View and update core, plugins, and themes in bulk